How to Negotiate a Physician Contract | Contract Negotiation Tips for Medical Doctors

 You are not bringing in any established PA patient base.
 You’re also all relatively new to being out on your own.
-So, there is a learning curve that will go into moving into any position.
-If you are either in an area that’s very difficult to recruit that could apply to any specialty, or you’re in a specialty that’s all to bring in and is super profitable.
+So, a learning curve will go into moving into any position.
+Consider this, if you are either in an area that’s very difficult to recruit that could apply to any specialty, or you’re in a specialty that’s all to bring in and is super profitable.
 Those are two things to consider.

 Employer Practice Negotiations

+My advice if you’re being paid on production.
+Let’s just say you’re in a contract that’s just pure net collection.
 An average range for a physician is 35 to 40% of collections.
-Is there language in the contract that states, when the contract terminates, you’re going to be able to collect for a 60 to 90-day window after the contract terminates?
-If you don’t have that, then you literally worked for free for two or three months, which nobody obviously wants to do.
+Is there language in the contract that states that when the contract terminates, you will be able to collect for a 60 to a 90-day window after the contract terminates?
+If you don’t have that, then you worked for free for two or three months, which nobody wants to do.

 Physician Employment Contracts

 One, are you moving to an area of the country that’s difficult to recruit to?
-Very rural communities certainly pay more, simply because it’s harder to find physicians in certain specialties to come and move and live in those areas.
+Very rural communities certainly pay more simply because it’s harder to find physicians in certain specialties to come and make them move and live in those areas.
 Or two, if you’re in a specialty that is just simply hard to recruit to or extremely profitable.
-So obviously, surgeons are difficult to find or some of the other GI subspecialties are always difficult as well.
+So obviously, surgeons are difficult to find, or some of the other GI subspecialties are always difficult as well.